petsy/gcdt/README.md

 The gcdt command line tools have emerged from our experiences at glomex while working extensively with AWS services like Cloudformation, CodeDeploy, AWS Lambda, and API Gateway. gcdt is based on the same technology AWS uses to build AWS-CLI and Boto3 tools.

 In 2017 glomex won the Gartner award "Best Data Management and Infrastructure".
 Key to our success are the gcdt automation tools we use to successfully complete >100 deployments per day to AWS.
-Over the course of the last 12 month we built gcdt ourselves using Python.
+Over the course of the last 12 months we built gcdt ourselves using Python.

 [![Gartner Award](https://img.youtube.com/vi/DMArRBH2wAk/mqdefault.jpg)](https://www.youtube.com/watch?v=DMArRBH2wAk)